 - Badass Moustache: Sports fantastic mustaches in Hot Fuzz, Flash Gordon and The Rocketeer.

 - Averted.
 He admits that he does big films like Hot Fuzz because he enjoys them.

 - Interestingly scored a number of laughs in his cameo as one of these in Toy Story 3.

 - Mean Character, Nice Actor: Has been playing more villainous roles in his later career but listen to any commentary or watch any interview with him and it's clear just how nice and sweet he is.
 He's also got quite a few Good Is Not Nice style heroes and anti-heroes on his resume as well.

-- Old Shame: You would be advised never to ask him about his role in Sextette where he plays the husband of then 85-year old Mae West, fity-three years older than him at the time.
+- Old Shame: You would be advised never to ask him about Sextette where he played the husband of then 85-year old Mae West, fity-three years older than him at the time.

 - Shakespearian Actors

 - Was all set to reprise Bond in Ian Fleming's The Property of a Lady (which was scrapped in favour of what was to become Goldeneye)... then came the lawsuit, which ground the franchise to a halt for five years.

 - He'd been approached to play Bond twice before his official debut in The Living Daylights.
 First, when Sean Connery quit after You Only Live Twice in 1967, but he declined because he believed he was too young for the role, being in his early 20's when James Bond is at least 15 years older.
 And again in 1981, when Roger Moore considered quitting before For Your Eyes Only was made.
 He was going to take over before Moore changed his mind.